+Intellectual Property Rights (IPR) Principles Governing oneM2M Work

-1 Introduction
+1. Introduction

-All Partners of oneM2M have IPR policies that are consistent with the following intellectual property rights policy outline, and through this Agreement all the Partners agree to the following with regard to work conducted in and through the oneM2M project.
-Nothing in this agreement shall modify the IPR Policies of the Partner of oneM2M.
+All Partners of oneM2M have IPR policies that are consistent with the following intellectual property rights policy principles, and through this Agreement all the Partners agree to the following with regard to work conducted in and through the oneM2M project.
+Nothing in this agreement shall modify the IPR Policies of any Partner of oneM2M.

+2. General Principles

-2.1 All the Partners of oneM2M have the objective to create standards and technical specifications that are based on solutions which best meet the technical objectives of oneM2M.
-All the Partners of oneM2M have IPR policies that reduce the risk to all oneM2M partners, and others applying oneM2M standards and technical specifications, that investment in the preparation, adoption and application of standards could be wasted as a result of an essential IPR for a standard or technical specification being unavailablen general, seek to
+All the Partners of oneM2M have the objective to create standards and technical specifications that are based on solutions which best meet the technical objectives of oneM2M.
+All the Partners of oneM2M have IPR policies that recognize that the use of patented technology may achieve the technical objectives desired.
+In general, therefore, each of the Partners of one M2M through their IPR policy seeks to encourage the disclosure and availability for licensing of patented technology that may be essential to the implementation of standards and technical specifications developed by that Partner.
+The IPR policies of each of the Partners of one M2M also recognize the importance of respecting rights of owners of such potentially standards essential IPR.
+Thus, the IPR policies seek to balance such rights with the ability of implementers to obtain authorization to use the potentially essential IPR in the implementation of technical standards and specifications.

+Consistent with the foregoing general principles, the following shall apply to the operations of oneM2M.

-3. Disclosure of IPRs in oneM2M
+3. Disclosure of IPRs in oneM2M.